Home / Articles / Business deductions and tax breaks / Form 4952 instructions: investment interest deduction

 The IRS provides detailed instructions for completing Form 4952, including how to fill out each section and calculate the deduction for investment interest expenses.

-Consult a TFX tax professional for advice on investment expenses, interest deductions, or help completing the IRS Form 4952.
+Consult a tax pro for advice on investment interest expense deduction

 FAQ